triggerslifestyleprevention

 Sleep Consistency

 Both too little and too much sleep are known migraine triggers, and stress is one of the primary disruptors of sleep architecture.
-Maintaining a consistent sleep and wake time—even on weekends—stabilizes circadian rhythms and reduces cortisol variability.
-This is especially relevant for the let-down effect: sleeping in dramatically on weekends can exacerbate the cortisol drop that precedes weekend migraines.
+Maintaining a consistent sleep and wake time, even on weekends, stabilizes circadian rhythms and reduces cortisol variability.
+Understanding how sleep affects morning headaches is especially relevant for the let-down effect.
+Sleeping in dramatically on weekends can exacerbate the cortisol drop that precedes weekend migraines.

 Pacing and Stress Management Techniques